-Prerequisite, Open to junior and senior majors with permission of the department chair.
+Prerequisite: Open to junior and senior majors with permission of the department chair.
 (Either semester/3 to 9 credits)

 Supervised work in a governmental or international agency, in industry or other appropriate settings involving French-speaking people.
+Grading is on a satisfactory/unsatisfactory basis.